There’s a perfect AR-15 out there for you and we’ll help you find it.

 Still with me?

-Eugene Stone developed the AR-15 as a lightweight 5.56x45mm version of the 7.62x51mm AR-10 while working at Armalite during the 1950s.
+Eugene Stoner developed the AR-15 as a lightweight 5.56x45mm version of the 7.62x51mm AR-10 while working at Armalite during the 1950s.
 The lighter bullet enabled infantrymen to carry more rounds.
 And that’s always a good thing!

 In 1959, Armalite sold the AR-10 and AR-15 rights to Colt.
 The “AR” actually stands for “Armalite” and not the common misconception of “Assault Rifle.”
 After some tweaks, Colt introduced the M16 which was select fire (automatic) and mostly had a 20″ barrel.